ami-pbj/Chhavi-Ghar/README.md

-# Chhavi Ghar - ## A MERN application with Java Spring Boot and Firebase
+# Chhavi Ghar
+## A Full Stack Web Application built on Java Spring Boot and Firebase with MERN.

 ### Home :